I need your help!

 } else {

-out[[var]] <- NA_real_ # specifies a numeric missing value (if the stat variable doesn't exist)
+out[[var]] <- NA_real_ # specify a numeric missing value (if the stat variable doesn't exist)

 }